 • Prescribe all natural & pharmaceutical medications needed in a primary care setting;

 • Are eligible for Drug Enforcement Agency (DEA) numbers for Schedules II- V (authority to prescribe controlled medications).

-Just what I want poorly trained unsupervised medical students to do.
-As we have seen, it is not the broad concepts that make the scope of naturopathic practice problematic, it is the inadequate training, experience and fanciful modalities used that make the ND unfit to care for humans in health and disease*.
-The white paper make sound like real medicine, but men change back.
+Just what I want poorly-trained, unsupervised medical students to do.
+As we have seen, it is not the broad concepts that make the scope of naturopathic practice problematic, it is the inadequate training, experience and fanciful modalities used that make the ND unfit to care for humans in health and disease.* The White Paper makes it sound like real medicine, but men change back.

 Standard of Care & Competencies

 There is no naturopathic-specific standard of care.
 Naturopathic doctors are taught and held to the same standards of care as conventional providers.

 No kidding.
 Wander the web looking at naturopathic practices.
 There is a complete lack of standards since any and all non-reality based practices are fair game.*

 Condition-specific treatment guidelines present more of a challenge with naturopathic physicians than conventional providers.
 Each person’s treatment is individualized taking into consideration conventional treatment guidelines, but combined with a complex array of natural and conventional modalities that may vary among providers.

 It is always harder to follow guidelines when you have no standard of care and their inadequate training would make them hard to understand and much of the tools of their trade are in direct opposition to science based reality.*